equinor/ops-actions/scripts/terraform-backend/README.md

-# Deploy Terraform backend
+# Create Terraform backend

-This directory contains a Bicep template that will create an Azure Storage account that can be used as a Terraform backend.
+This directory contains a Bicep template that will create an Azure Storage account that can be used to store Terraform state files.

 ## Prerequisites